How the Catalyst Fund is Positioned for Durability

 1. Alignment of Interests

-As Managers and Borrowers of the Fund, we only make money if the projects succeed.
+As Managers and oftentimes Borrowers of the Fund, we only make money if the projects succeed.
 Because our Fund charges no fees, our profits are tied to retaining healthy profit margins of our projects.
 This approach ensures we are extra risk conscious and selective in our pursuits.
 Taking unnecessary risk is impossible to justify, and we will liquidate or move positions if our margins are threatened.
 Our investors get paid first, always, before we make a dime.
+Other vehicles are earning from the start regardless of deal-level or portfolio-level performance.

 2. Enhanced Oversight and Control